taboege/tappp-header/ReadMe.md

 What I consider to be unique advantages over `libtap++`:

-- `tappp.hpp` is just a single header, easy to include in projects.
+- `tappp.hpp` is just a single header, easy to include in projects.¹
 - It has been (cleanly!) written from scratch to use modern C++ features.
 - It supports subtests as a compatible TAP extension.

+¹ The test suite is compiled and run either by maintainers or on installation of the software you care about.
+If the tests pass, they are thrown away and the software is installed.
+As such, having a compile-time dependency on a full-blown shared library for producing TAP seems like overkill to me.

 ## TODO